After a mammoth effort by Jarrod Dixon the team’s production profiler is now ready for an open source release.

 out of the box it works with asp.net as well, we have put in lots of work lately to cut down dependencies

-Kowsik almost 13 years ago
+Kowsik over 13 years ago

 Kowsik